What is the Gallery Folders Feature and how do I use it?

 Please note that it is not possible to turn Subfolders into top-level folders or vice-versa.CSS Controls:

 This is done by utilizing the CSS feature.
-To use CSS in your Gallery Folders you will first need to have a Premium Membership
+To use CSS in your Gallery Folders you will first need to have a Core Membership

 to deviantART or be a Senior member

 .
 If you fall under one of these categories read on.

 To add CSS to your Gallery Folders you will need to visit the folder you wish to style and click on the 'Folder Options' button, this will pop up the options dialog.
 Once this dialog pops up click on the link entitled 'CSS'.
 Clicking this link will switch to the field where you can enter your CSS code in to.
 After you're finished adding in your CSS code you will need to click on 'OK' to apply your changes.
 Please note that only gallery folders have the option of being customized.
 You cannot customize the style of your Featured Gallery.

 Please be advised since CSS is an outside coding source the Help Desk will not be offering CSS support.
 If you have questions regarding CSS, please feel free to ask them in the Programming Forum